 We don’t want to get ahead of ourselves—especially since AI Snapshot has yet to be used by real users.
 With all signs pointing to Google still updating the AI to make it as close to perfect as possible before it’s open to US users for trial runs, it’s safe to say that the search engine giant is committed to making their contribution to AI top quality.

 The information available, however, promises to be a step in the right direction as far as users are concerned.
-And with in-depth, more transparent features, users have the ability to understand how their results are generated which gives more legitimacy to the generative AI.
+And with in-depth, more transparent features, users can understand how their results are generated which gives more legitimacy to the generative AI.

 Our first impression based on everything we know is that Google’s AI Snapshot is going to be a formidable adversary for other players in the generative AI space since Google is using its impressive datasets to give users an experience unlike any other.